 What you will learn

-In the programme you will gain knowledge and hands-on experience in experimental techniques, theoretical analysis, simulation and modelling.
-You will work on research projects, including a master’s thesis project, together with fellow students and professionals from the university, industry and research institutes, learning to translate the abstract into the practical, and to effectively communicate your insights as an applied physicist in a global context.
+During the programme, you will acquire fundamental knowledge of and hands-on experience with experimental techniques, theoretical analysis, simulation and modelling.
+You will work on research projects, including a Master’s thesis project, together with fellow students and professionals from the university, industry and research institutes.
+By doing so, you will learn to translate the abstract into the practical and to effectively communicate your insights as an applied physicist in a global context.

-- Physics for Energy: Address the challenge of sustainable energy production using state of the art physics.
+- Physics for Energy: Address the challenge of sustainable energy production and storage using state-of-the-art physics.

-- Physics for Fluid Engineering: Design and analyse fluid engineering processes, ranging from blood flow to industrial plants and climate models.
+- Physics for Fluids Engineering: Design and analyse fluid engineering processes and flow & transport phenomena over a wide range of time and length scales, ranging from blood flow to industrial plants and climate models.

-- Physics for Health and Life: Cutting edge physics for understanding processes taking place within the smallest units of life systems.
+- Physics for Health and Life: Cutting-edge physics for understanding processes that take place within the smallest units of life systems.

-- Physics for Instrumentation: Help designing the most advanced machines for research in cosmology and particle physics to machines for medical therapy and chip fabrication.
+- Physics for Instrumentation: Help design the most advanced machines and detectors for applications ranging from research in cosmology and particle physics, to medical therapy and chip fabrication.

-- Physics for Quantum Devices and Quantum Computing: Explore the fundamentals of quantum phenomena and apply them to develop devices with unprecedented functionality.
+- Physics for Quantum Devices and Quantum Computing: Explore the fundamentals of quantum phenomena and apply them to develop building blocks for nanostructured devices that have unprecedented functionality.